francescopiocirillo/draw-snap-drawing-tool/README.md

 📄 License
 ----------

-This project is licensed under the **MIT License**, a permissive open-source license that allows anyone to use, modify, and distribute the software freely — as long as credit is given and the original license is included.
+This project is licensed under the **MIT License**, a permissive open-source license that allows anyone to use, modify, and distribute the software freely, as long as credit is given and the original license is included.

 > In plain terms: **use it, build on it, just don’t blame us if something breaks**.